-At the end of the program, Stellenbosch University sends a transcript to UW-Eau Claire.
+At the end of the semester, Stellenbosch University sends a transcript to UW-Eau Claire.
 Courses, credits, and grades are incorporated into your UW-Eau Claire transcript.

-Grades will not arrive before the end of the UW-Eau Claire Summer Session, so you will initially receive a grade report with "NR" (not reported).
-Your UW-Eau Claire academic record will be updated after your transcript has arrived from Stellenbosch University.
+Grades will not arrive until about two months after the end of the semester, so you will initially receive a grade report with "NR" (not reported).
+A revised transcript will be issued after the grades have arrived.

 If you are a senior, and are studying abroad for your last term, please note that the different timelines in grade reporting mean that you may need to delay your graduation.
-The UW-Eau Claire Registrar's Office must receive grades within 42 days of the last day of the UW-Eau Claire term in order to confirm your graduation that term.
-For example, for August graduation in a term that ends on August 6, your grades from South Africa must arrive by September 17.
+The UW-Eau Claire Registrar's Office must receive grades within 42 days of the last day of the UW-Eau Claire semester in order to confirm your graduation that semester.
+For example, for Fall graduation in a term that ends on December 14, your grades from South Africa must arrive by January 25.
 This is a UW-Eau Claire requirement, and our partners abroad are not expected to change their usual timelines to accommodate it.
-Summer grades from South Africa typically arrive in mid-September.